salesforce/LinuxTelemetry/README.md

 Ensure that your yum repo has above three RPMs, which should be installed by:

-`yum --nogpgcheck -y install collectd libcollectdclient collectd-python`
+`yum --nogpgcheck install collectd libcollectdclient collectd-python`

 Verify the installation by running